 Tactical movement involves activities such as clearing a house.

 First rule: Don’t do it if you don’t have to.
 If they’re after your TV, let them get it.
-If a family member is in jeopardy, then you have to respond.
+If you or a family member is in jeopardy, then you have to respond.

 It’s one of the most dangerous things you will ever do.